I’m sure some people don’t know what’s in the coffee drink they’ve just ordered.

 The former is made by adding the milk to the espresso, and when making the latter – the espresso is added last.

-Also, a latte macchiato has a bit thicker foam layer.
+Furthermore, a latte macchiato usually has a thicker foam layer.

 If you are a beginner those clarifications might be a bit confusing.